-I've been thinking about that comment, wondering how many other people feel that way.
-Undoubtedly, some have this preconceived notion of what yoga is – or what it's "supposed" to be.
+Days later I'm still thinking about that comment, wondering how many other people feel the same way.
+Undoubtedly, some have this preconceived notion of what yoga is –– or what it's "supposed" to be.
 They have an image of what a yogi looks like and what they're able to do.
 And in their mind, they don't fit the mold, so they keep that door closed.

 But I want to bust the door down.

 You don't have to be able to touch your toes to enjoy yoga.

 Or be able to balance on one foot.

 You don't even have to own a pair of yoga pants.

 You can be a man.
 Or a woman.
 Or gender neutral.

 The only requirement in yoga is that you breathe.